SamiLhll/macrosyntR/paper/paper.md

 # Availability

-A stable version is available on CRAN (https://CRAN.R-project.org/package=macrosyntR) (“install.packages(‘macrosyntR’)”) and the developmental version is hosted on github at : https://github.com/SamiLhll/macrosyntR
+A stable version is available on CRAN (https://CRAN.R-project.org/package=macrosyntR) ("install.packages('macrosyntR')") and the developmental version is hosted on github at : https://github.com/SamiLhll/macrosyntR

 # Acknowledgements

 This work was supported by the HFSP grant RGP0028/2018.
-We thank Aida Verdes, Katharina Barros for giving constructive feedback on the package and Mohamed Khamla (LBDV) for drawing of the Hex Logo.
+We thank Aida Verdes for giving constructive feedback on the package and Mohamed Khamla (LBDV) for drawing of the Hex Logo.

+# References